Geography of Chile: Far North

 Average monthly temperatures range at sea level between about 20.5 C during the summer and about 14 C during the winter.
 Most of the population lives in the coastal area, where the temperatures are more moderate and the humidity higher.
 Contrary to the image of monochrome barrenness that most people associate with deserts, the landscape is spectacular, with its crisscrossing hills and mountains of all shapes and sizes, each with a unique hue depending on its mineral composition, its distance from the observer, and the time of day.

 In the far north, the land generally rises vertically from the ocean, sometimes to elevations well over 1000 m.
 The Cordillera Domeyko in the north runs along the coast parallel to the Andes.
 This topography generates coastal microclimates because the fog that frequently forms over the cold ocean waters, as well as any low clouds, is trapped by the high bluffs.
-This airborne moisture condenses in the spines and leaves of the vegetation, droplets that fall to the ground and irrigate the plants' roots.
+This airborne moisture condenses in the spines and leaves of the vegetation, forming droplets that fall to the ground and irrigate the plants' roots.
 Beyond the coastal bluffs, there is an area of rolling hills that encompasses the driest desert land; this area ends to the east with the Andes towering over it.
 The edges of the desert in some sections have subterranean aquifers that have permitted the development of forests made up mainly of tamarugos, spiny trees native to the area that grow to a height of about twenty-five meters.
 Most of those forests were cut down to fuel the fires of the many foundries established since colonial times to exploit the abundant deposits of copper, silver, and nitrate found in the area.
 The result was the creation of even drier surface conditions.